 3 Squadron Stories

-What a privilege for me to attend, all the way from Australia, along with Curly’s grandchildren, Jessica and Alex, who live in London.
+What a privilege it was for me to attend this commemoration, all the way from Australia; along with Curly’s grandchildren, Jessica and Alex, who live in London.

-Inlaid into the white Portland Stone floor are the crests of the RAF, surrounded by the crests of Commonwealth Air Forces; Australia, Canada, Ceylon, India, Kenya, New Zealand, Pakistan, Rhodesia and South Africa; worked in brass, copper, white bronze and marble.
+Inlaid into the white Portland Stone floor are the badges of the RAF, surrounded by the badges of Commonwealth Air Forces; Australia, Canada, Ceylon, India, Kenya, New Zealand, Pakistan, Rhodesia and South Africa; worked in brass, copper, white bronze and marble.

 The service was attended by 175 veterans and guests.